aaronlord/onedowntwoup/_posts/2016-05-12-going-faster-faster-part-1.md

 - Never sit in the middle - unless you’re on a long straight.
 - Your lower body is more important than your upper body - only move it when completely necessary and do so in a quick, smooth motion without yanking on the bars.
 - Don’t rush your ass movements.
 You can duck your head behind the screen while leaving your ass off between corners, while driving out of corners and while braking in a straight line.
-- One last thing: Get the tucked in on the straights - chin on the tank and ass back to the seat bump.
+- Get tucked in on the straights - chin on the tank and ass right back to the seat bump.

 ### Turn on a closed throttle
 You’ll never feel your bike turn as well as it does on a closed throttle with high rpm engine braking.
 It’s fucking scary the first time you do it, but, if your suspension is setup right and you trust the rubber - you’re onto a winner